Skip to main content

 For users already familiar with Fireworks firectl, you can create RFT jobs directly:

-firectl create rftj \
+firectl rftj create \

 --base-model accounts/fireworks/models/llama-v3p1-8b-instruct \